davidainslie/github-actions-deep-dive/docs/building-a-workflow.md

 We build a workflow in project [github-actions-deep-dive-lesson](https://github.com/davidainslie/github-actions-deep-dive-lesson).

+## Terraform

+Even though we describe and apply the steps manually, there are `Terraform` scripts to automate the process.
+However, we will always have to manually add `secrets` to GHA.
+In our case we need to set:
+- AWS_ACCOUNT_ID
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

+## Workflow

 The workflow is:
 1. Check out the code to the Runner
 2. Configure Python on Runner